Police Woman (TV series)

+Police Woman is an American police procedural television series created by Robert L. Collins and starring Angie Dickinson that ran on NBC for four seasons, from September 13, 1974, to March 29, 1978.
+The series follows Sgt.
+"Pepper" Anderson (Dickinson), an undercover officer working for the Criminal Conspiracy Unit of the Los Angeles Police Department, alongside her superior Sergeant William "Bill" Crowley (Earl Holliman) and teammates Pete Royster (Charles Dierkop) and Joe Styles (Ed Bernard).
+Based on an original screenplay by Lincoln C. Hilburn, the show depicted Pepper going undercover in a wide range of roles to investigate crimes ranging from murder to drug offenses.

+Police Woman was one of the first hour-long television dramas starring a woman, and it influenced later series such as Charlie's Angels.
+It prompted a significant rise in applications from women to police departments across the United States.
+Dickinson received three Emmy nominations and won a Golden Globe award for the role.
+The show attracted considerable attention during its run, including an eighth-episode controversy in its first season over the portrayal of lesbian characters, which led to NBC agreeing not to rebroadcast that episode following protests from gay and lesbian activist groups.

 Synopsis

 Based on an original screenplay by Lincoln C. Hilburn, the series revolves around Sgt.
 "Pepper" Anderson (Dickinson), an undercover police officer working for the Criminal Conspiracy Unit of the Los Angeles Police Department.
 Sergeant William "Bill" Crowley (Earl Holliman) was her immediate superior, and Pete Royster (Charles Dierkop) and Joe Styles (Ed Bernard) were the other half of the undercover team that investigated everything from murders to rape and drug crimes.
 In many episodes, Pepper went undercover (as a prostitute, nurse, teacher, flight attendant, prison inmate, dancer, waitress, etc.) to get close enough to the suspects to gain valuable information that would lead to their arrest.

 Character's name

 Although Dickinson's character was called Pepper, sources differ as to the legal given name of the character.
-Most sources give the character's legal name as Suzanne.
+Most sources give the character's legal name as Suzanne (which was her undercover name in episode 8).
 Others give it as Leanne or Lee Ann (the latter name is mentioned by Crowley in the second-season episode "The Chasers" and by Pepper herself in the first-season episodes "Fish" and "The Stalking of Joey Marr").
 The Police Story episode entitled "The Gamble", which serves as a pilot for Police Woman, gives Dickinson's character's name as "Lisa Beaumont", although her character in "The Gamble" is a new officer, whereas on "Police Woman" she is a seasoned detective sergeant.
 On the Season 1 DVD release of Police Woman, Dickinson states that the producers and she decided not to go with the name Lisa Beaumont when the series first went into production and came up with the name Pepper.